zsteinkamp/steinkamp.us/pages/pop/studeute/2008-07-04_kart-for-the-ute.md

 ---
 layout: post
-title: Kart for the Ute
+title: Kart For the Ute
 date: "2008-07-04"
 ---